-Mortgages for an amount of more than BRL 50,000.00 approximately must be made by a public deed, signed by a creditor and security provider before a notary.
-The pledge and fiduciary assignment/ownership can be created by a private instrument signed by creditor and security provider (and typically also by two witnesses).
+Mortgages for an amount of more than BRL 45,500.00 approximately must be made by a public deed, signed by a creditor and security provider before a notary.

+The pledge and fiduciary assignment/ownership over machinery and equipment can be created by a private instrument signed by creditor and security provider (and typically also by two witnesses).